nearform/fast-jwt/README.md

 For verified tokens, caching considers the time sensitive claims of the token (`iat`, `nbf` and `exp`) and make sure the verification is retried after a token becomes valid or after a token becomes expired.

 Performances improvements varies by uses cases and by the type of the operation performed and the algorithm used.

+The default `cacheKeyBuilder` is a function that hashes the token.
+This provides a good level of protection against sensitive information leaks, but it also has a significant performance impact (almost 10x slower, as it's a CPU bound operation).
+If you are using caching and you are not concerned about potential information leaks you can use the identity function as `cacheKeyBuilder` to improve them.

+For a detailed discussion about it, take a look at [this issue](https://github.com/nearform/fast-jwt/issues/503).

 > **_Note:_** Errors are not cached by default, to change this behaviour use the `errorCacheTTL` option.